jscad-community/jscad-text/README.md

 **THIS PROJECT ONLY WORKS WITH JSCAD V2.**

-As of today, the JSCAD V2 libraries / applications are only available via [GITHUB](https://github.com/jscad/OpenJSCAD.org)
+As of today, the JSCAD V2 libraries / applications are available NPM as part of the '@jscad' organization.

 See the user guide on [Early Adoption of V2](https://openjscad.org/dokuwiki/doku.php?id=early_v2) for some tips.